-The Commonwealth Technology Portfolio (CTP) is the Executive Branch repository for technology investments planned or underway, and is an aggregated view of individual agency projects, procurements, and current operational environments supporting Commonwealth and agency business strategies.
+The Commonwealth Technology Portfolio (CTP) is the Executive Branch repository for technology investments planned or underway, and is an aggregated view of individual agency projects, procurements, and VITA work/service requests current operational environments supporting Commonwealth and agency business strategies.
 The CIO has established a Commonwealth IT portfolio management tool to assist stakeholders with planning, executing, and documenting all IT investments.
-The current tool is Planview Enterprise One, a full spectrum portfolio and work management solution that contains a Portfolio and Resource Management (PRM) component and a Capability and Technology Management (CTM) component.
-Figure 3illustrates the central role that CTP plays in the ITIM process.
+Currently, that The current tool is Oracle Primavera Planview Enterprise One, a full spectrum portfolio and work management solution that contains a Portfolio and Resource Management (PRM)

+component and a Capability and Technology Management (CTM) component.
+Figure 4 3 illustrates the central role that CTP plays in the ITIM process.